Daniel-Mietchen/datascience/nih-strategic-plan.md

 >  Thank You - Your Comments Have Been Received.
 You may want to print this page with your comments for your records.
 >
 > 08/16/2015 at 11:57:51:335 PM

+# See also
+* The [National Organization for Rare Disorders (NORD)](http://rarediseases.org/) also made [their response to the RFI](http://rarediseases.org/assets/files/policy-statements/2015-08-14.NORD-Comments-on-Request-for-Information-%28RFI%29-Inviting-Comments-and-Suggestions-on-a-Framework-for-the-NIH-wide-Strategic-Plan.pdf) public.